What is an Estate Plan?

 - Appoint financial and legal decision-makers to make important business decisions during your temporary or permanent disability

-- Plan to manage uninsured nursing home expenses during permanent disability (Note: few people buy nursing home insurance and Indiana nursing home care averaged $6,681 per month, or $80,172 per year, as of July 1, 2020)
+- Plan to manage uninsured nursing home expenses during permanent disability (Note: few people buy nursing home insurance and Indiana nursing home care averaged $7,496 ($89,952 per year) as of July 1, 2023

 - Plan asset and income distributions for the surviving spouse and the married couple’s children by previous relationships (this is often the most complicated estate planning issue)

-- Plan business ownership transition in advance for the death or disability of business partner
+- Plan business ownership transition in advance for the death or disability of a business partner

 - Plan how to manage health, legal, and business issues for an unmarried couple (unmarried people have no legal rights to know or be involved in each other’s business and gifts between them can trigger harsh penalties if one needs nursing home care)